gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 The shared Runners on GitLab.com use the `overlay2` driver by default.

 By default, when using `docker:dind`, Docker uses the `vfs` storage driver which copies the filesystem on every run.
-This is a very disk-intensive operation which can be avoided if a different driver is used, for example `overlay2`.
+This is a disk-intensive operation which can be avoided if a different driver is used, for example `overlay2`.

 ### Requirements